-I want to inspire people around the world to value and protect Biodiversity and the human communities around it.
+I work as an artist to inspire people around the world to value and protect Biodiversity and the human communities around it.

 — Arturo Laime

-Arturo Laime is a Latin American Peruvian artist living in Frankfurt am Main.
-He works primarily in painting, mixed media and sculpture.
-He studied environmental sciences before opening a commercial art business and studying fine arts at E. Sachs Visual Arts Institute in Lima.
+I’m a Latin American Peruvian artist living in Frankfurt am Main.
+My work includes painting, mixed media and sculpture.
+I studied environmental sciences before opening a commercial art business and studying fine arts at E. Sachs Visual Arts Institute in Lima.

-After art school Arturo started Amazon Action; a jungle lodge and cultural association dedicated to environmental and social initiatives in Peruvian Amazon rainforest.
-Arturo directed and worked on projects like art workshops, training in education and health for Amazonian mothers, rehabilitation of local fauna and medical aid for small villages.
-During this time Arturo learnt alternative techniques from artists of the forest.
+After Art school I started Amazon Action; a jungle lodge and cultural association dedicated to environmental and social initiatives in the Peruvian Amazon rainforest.
+I directed and worked on projects like art workshops, training in education and health for Amazonian mothers, rehabilitation of local fauna and medical aid for small villages.
+During this time I learned alternative techniques from artists of the forest.

-Laime worked in a series of large sculptures for the Peruvian Dinosaurs educational project.
+I worked in a series of large sculptures for the Peruvian Dinosaurs educational project.
 The tour exhibition visited 6 cities and had millions of visitors, and was featured on History Channel.
-Soon after that a flood on Amazon river destroyed the jungle lodge and forced Arturo to close Amazon Action.
+Soon after that a flood on Amazon river destroyed the jungle lodge and forced me to close Amazon Action.

-In 2013 Arturo moved to Frankfurt am Main.
-He had several exhibitions both in America and Europe.
-Laime’s work explores the relationship and the delicate balance between man and nature.
-He understands his creative work as a mission to create consciousness about the importance of preserving endangered wildlife and human communities.
+In 2013 I moved to Frankfurt am Main.
+I had several exhibitions both in America and Europe.
+My work explores the relationship and the delicate balance between man and nature.